Meet our board members

 Jenny completed her general practice training with Northern Territory General Practice Education in 2009.

 Jenny has worked as a medical educator with General Practice Training Tasmania and Tropical Medical Training in Queensland.
 She is currently the Academic Lead for the University of Tasmania’s Bachelor of Medicine and Bachelor of Surgery medical program (MBBS).

-Chair RACGP Rural
+Chair RACGP WA

 Mr Martin Walsh